distribusion/retailer_api_documentation/source/includes/_introduction.md

 ## Passenger types

-We also thrive to standardise passenger (ticket) types across multiple carriers, every time it is possible.
-Two carriers having the same definition of a ticket type, will have the same passenger type code.
-For example, every time a carrier have the same definition of an adult that an other carrier, they will both share the same passenger type code.
+We also thrive to standardise passenger (ticket) types across multiple carriers.
+While booking through Distribusion API, you can choose the use the specific passenger types of the operator, or use Distribusion own standardise definition of an infant, child and adult.

+## Fare Classes

+Operators are often providing different service class and features to their consumers.
+You will find the possibility to select each fare based on the operator offer.
+Fares classes are covering a large amount of features, such as 1st/2nd class, extra leg seats, drinks, cancellation policies, validity period, etc.

 ## Confirm Price and Availability